-3 Year 5 Year 10 Year 20 Year
+3-Year 5-Year 10-Year 20-Year

-RBC 11% 13% 11% 13%
+RBC 12% 14% 14% 12%

-Peer Average 9% 11% 11% 10%
+Peer Average 8% 12% 12% 10%

 (1) Diluted EPS growth is calculated using a Compound Annual Growth Rate (CAGR).
 ROE, CET1 and dividend payout ratio are calculated using an average.
 (2) ROE.
 This measure does not have a standardized meaning under GAAP.
-For further information, refer to the Key performance and non-GAAP measures section of Q2 2021 Report to Shareholders.
+For further information, refer to the Key performance and non-GAAP measures section of Q3 2021 Report to Shareholders.
 (3) Dividends declared per common share.
-Our current quarterly dividend is \$1.08.
+Our current quarterly dividendis \$1.08.
 (4) EPS, TBVPS and BVPS for 2010 were determined under Canadian Generally Accepted Accounting Policies (CGAAP) framework.
+TBVPS is calculated as common equity excluding goodwill and other intangibles divided by common shares outstanding.
 (5) Annualized TSR is calculated based on the TSX common share price appreciation plus reinvested dividend income.
-Source: Bloomberg, as at April 30, 2021.
-RBC is compared to our global peer group.
-The peer group average excludes RBC; for the list of peers, please refer to our 2020 Annual Report.
+Source: Bloomberg, as at July 31, 2021.
+RBC is compared to our global peer group average excludes RBC; for the list of peers, please refer to our 2020 Annual Report.